Head, Pharmacogenetics Research Clinic

 (416) 535-8501, ext.
 36851

-Dr. Daniel Mueller is Head of the Pharmacogenetics Research Clinic at the Campbell Family Mental Health Research Institute at CAMH, and Associate Professor in the Department of Psychiatry at the University of Toronto.
+Dr. Daniel Mueller is Head of the Pharmacogenetics Research Clinic at the Campbell Family Mental Health Research Institute at CAMH, and Full Professor in the Department of Psychiatry at the University of Toronto.

 Areas of Research